Skip to main content

 Course detail

-The Business-research Project provides you with the opportunity to get involved in a project, normally within a business of your choice.
-The Business-research project aims to provide solutions to a commissioned business problem.
-You'll have the opportunity to engage in the process of scoping the project, undertake the necessary information gathering, analysing the information and make recommendations.
-The nature of the task will vary according to the nature of the issue to be investigated; it may be strategic or operational in nature.
+This module provides you with the opportunity to get involved in a project, that is normally within a business of your choice.
+It is intended to achieve business objectives and suggest new implementation systems based on the client’s business requirements.
+Moreover, the Business-research project aims to provide solutions to a commissioned business problem.
+You will be expected to engage in the process of scoping the project, undertake the necessary information gathering, adopting responsible leadership in analysing the information and make recommendations on the basis of your findings.
+The nature of the task will vary according to the nature of the issue that is needed to be investigated; it may be strategic or operational.

 Entry requirements